eunbin/parcel-simple/readme.md

 Setting up a professional React project with parcel as a code bundler.

 ## Feature
-- React
+- React (react-dom)
-- ES6 with Babel
+- ES6 with Babel (babel-preset-env, barbel-preset-react)
 - SCSS
 - CSS Module
 - typography.js